Nikšić: During the Yugoslav Wars

 Years of wartime tension and widespread poverty took a toll on the city.
 In 1996, Nikšić recorded the second-most suicides out of any city in Yugoslavia.
-After a period of twenty days during which six suicides and two murders took place, clergymen in Nikšić decided to start an annual public liturgy, or Litija, which was attended by tens of thousands of worshipers who walked all the way from the Ostrog Monastery in May 1996.
+After a period of twenty days during which six suicides and two murders took place, clergymen in Nikšić decided to start an annual public liturgy, or Litija, which was attended by tens of thousands of worshipers who walked all the way from Ostrog Monastery in May 1996.